huggingface/evaluation-guidebook/README.md

   If you don't know anything about evaluation, you should start by the  `Basics` sections in each chapter before diving deeper.
   You'll also find explanations to support you about important LLM topics in `General knowledge`: for example, how model inference works and what tokenization is.
 - **Advanced user**:
   The more practical sections are the `Tips and Tricks` ones, and `Troubleshooting` chapter.
-  You can likely skip all `Basics` sections and the `General knowlege` chapter.
+You'll also find interesting things in the `Designing` sections.

 In text, links prefixed by ⭐ are links I really enjoyed and recommend reading.